5l1v3r1/Xejapi_/README.md

-> ### HEY IF YOU SEE ANY ERROR PLEASE SAY ME
+> ### HEY IF YOU SEE ANY ERROR PLEASE SAY TO ME

-My api contain those, for now:
+My api contains those, for now:
 Login,
 Register,
 Post,